pmccarthy/architecture/meetings/agenda.md

 - Kuadrant and istio responsibilities
   - should kuadrant expect an installation of istio and so should we be using the istio-system namespace

+## 1/12/21

+- CI/CD for Kuadrant as a whole (at least the CI side for now).
+    - What do we do now.
+Are there gaps we would like to address (growing CI CD with the project is important)
+    - suggestion: look at an image that contains and executes our tests (future proofing)
+    - Release process for kuadrant as a whole

 ## 24/11/21
 - Modular installation of Kuadrant